abdulqshabbir/code-wars/README.md

 ## Lessons learned from copyRandomList
 Here we can use a map to keep a mapping of our "original node" to our "copy node".
 This lets us clone the original list in O(n) space and O(n) time.
 However, if we add each "copy node" right after our "original node" we can reference the corresponding copy reference node in O(1) space.

+## Lessons learned from implementTrie
+Here I learned that we can use a tree data structure to store characters within a string.
+Although, the insertion and lookup of words can be done in constant time using a hashmap, performing a `startsWith` operation will require O(n) time in the worst case.
+Prefix trees are extremely efficient at looking for string prefixes allowing us to perform a `startsWith` operation in constant time.